- Plants have more fiber and less protein as they mature.

-Don’t be too concerned about color.
-Remember, weeds are also green in color.
+- Don’t be too concerned about color.
+Remember, weeds are also green.

 Horse quality hay should be baled between 10 and 15 percent moisture.

-Hay baled over 17 percent is at risk of molding.
+- Hay baled at over 17 percent moisture is at risk of molding.

 Don’t feed horses moldy hay.

 - Nearly all feed has some mold spores.

 - Excessive mold may cause coughing, heaves or allergic reactions if horses inhale it.